 But Watson returned on May 4 in Wigan's 3-2 victory over West Bromwich Albion.
 In the FA Cup Final, the match remained scoreless until Shaun Maloney delivered a corner kick in which Watson headed in toward the net.

-Wigan had won its first ever trophy, but that would be short-lived.
-Three days later, Wigan Athletic became the first FA Cup winners to be relegated in the same season when it lost to Arsenal.
+Wigan had won its first-ever trophy, but that would be short-lived.
+Three days later, Wigan Athletic became the first FA Cup winner to be relegated in the same season when it lost to Arsenal.
 But Watson's game-winning goal made the 2013 FA Cup Final one of the best upsets in the tournament in 25 years.